qadzek/link.vim/README.md

-# vim-md-link
+# link.vim

+> [!WARNING]
+> This plugin now supports not only Markdown links, but also plaintext links,
+> hence the renaming of the plugin.
+This update includes several breaking
+> changes, so please read this document and `:help link`.

-`vim-md-link` is a plugin for Vim and Neovim that keeps long URLs out of your way.
+`link.vim` is a plugin for Vim and Neovim that keeps long URLs out of your way.
 It supports links in Markdown syntax and plaintext links (e.g. in emails, in text files etc.)

 Inline links will be moved to a reference section.
 For instance, the following Markdown document: